Hockey: Neha Goyal, the little kid from Sonepat who stood tall against adversity

 It was, as it turned out, a life-changing decision for Indian hockey player Neha Goyal.
 A little more than fifteen years ago, around 2006-’07, Neha said ‘yes, I will play hockey’ to former India captain Pritam Rani Siwach at her academy in Sonepat, where the youngster took the first step towards becoming an athlete

 “Hockey mein itna interest nahi tha, kisi game mein matlab interest nahi tha (I didn’t have any interest in hockey, nor in any other sport for that matter).
 Our family was very poor.
-But a friend that told me, that if I played hockey, I will get shoes and good clothes,” Neha told Scroll.in in an interaction from Netherlands.
-“So I went and told my mother that, ‘mummy, mein ground mein jaoonga toh kapde aur joothe milenge,’ and she told me to go ahead.”
+But a friend had told me, that if I played hockey, I will get shoes and good clothes,” Neha told Scroll.in in an interaction from Netherlands.
+“So I went and told my mother that, ‘mummy, main ground mein jaoonga toh kapde aur joothe milenge,’ and she told me to go ahead.”

 It might have been for the shoes and clothes that Neha took up the sport.
 But there was a spark that Pritam saw in her trainee.